-Lennox Lodge is a popular destination for student trips, FLC trips, and Outpost.
+Lennox Lodge is a popular destination for student trips, and FLC trips.

 Trips to Lennox Lodge are held throughout the academic year as Leadership Opportunities.
 These provide a way for students to learn and develop leadership skills in a small classroom.
 Groups average 6+ participants and trips run from two to six days.

 The Lennox Lodge property is also a popular location for fall canoe trips, winter snowshoe trips, and spring Wilderness FLCs.
 Families brave the elements while learning new things about themselves and each other.

 Split over 2.5 weeks, the first half of break students spend in Eustis, the second half is a service trip to a remote destination, last year was Puerto Rico.
 This is an opportunity for students to engage with their local and global community.
 Inquire further for pricing.